FDA Drug Safety Podcast for Healthcare Professionals: New Boxed Warning and Contraindication for Adcetris (brentuximab vedotin)

 Follow us on Twitter @FDA_Drug_Info for up to the minute important drug information.
 Know the moment it happens.

-FDA Drug Safety Podcast for Healthcare Professionals: New Boxed Warning and Contraindication for Adcetris (brentuximab vedotin) - mp3(MP3 - 8MB) FDA Drug Safety Communication: New Boxed Warning and Contraindication for Adcetris (brentuximab vedotin)
+FDA Drug Safety Podcast for Healthcare Professionals: New Boxed Warning and Contraindication for Adcetris (brentuximab vedotin) - mp3(MP3 - 8MB) [ARCHIVED] FDA Drug Safety Communication: New Boxed Warning and Contraindication for Adcetris (brentuximab vedotin)

 Brentuximab Vedotin (marketed as Adcetris) Information